BrianMacIntosh/alexa-skill-test-framework/README.md

 Changes the locale used by the test framework and the skill.
 Default is 'en-US'.
 * `locale`: A string representing the locale to use.

+### alexaTest.setExtraFeature(key, state)
+Enables or disabled an optional test feature.
+Current features are:
+  * `questionMarkCheck`: Checks that responses that end the session do not contain question marks, and responses that keep the session open do.
+* `key`: The key of the feature to change.
+* `state`: Whether the feature should be enabled or disabled.

 ### alexaTest.getLaunchRequest([locale])
 Returns a [LaunchRequest][launchrequest docs].
 The request can be passed to `test` (see below).
 * `locale`: Optionally, an override locale for the request.